 Transactions in which the Company receives employee and non-employee services in exchange for the Company's equity instruments or liabilities that are based on the fair value of the Company's equity securities or may be settled by the issuance of these securities are accounted for using a fair value method.
-Prior to the Reorganization, on the grant date, the Company employed a market approach to estimate the fair value of equity-based awards based on various considerations and assumptions, including implied earnings multiples and other metrics of relevant market participants, the Company's operating results and forecasted cash flows and the Company's capital structure.
-Such estimates required the input of highly subjective, complex assumptions.
-However, such assumptions are no longer required to determine fair value of shares of the Company's common stock as its underlying shares began trading publicly during the fourth quarter of 2015.
 The Company applies the Black-Scholes-Merton method of valuation in determining share-based compensation expense for option awards.

 The Company's policy is to recognize compensation expense using the straight line method over the relevant vesting period for units that vest based on time.
-Prior to the Reorganization, employees held membership units in Surgery Center Holdings, LLC, and the associated expense was referred to as unit-based compensation.
 In connection with the Reorganization, the Company's board of directors and stockholders adopted the Surgery Partners, Inc. 2015 Omnibus Incentive Plan from which the Company's future equity-based awards will be granted.
-Following the Reorganization, such expense is referred to as equity-based compensation.